You might think your dog would look away from privacy when pooping.

 When pooping, dogs might stare at you to ensure you’re not being harmed.
 It’s vital that a dog feels comfortable when defecating.

 If your dog feels comfortable staring at you for protection, that’s a win-win!

 A jungle cat might be hiding in your lawn’s bush, waiting to attack.
-If your dog is staring, they’ll jump to protect you at a moment’s notice.
+If your dog is staring, it’ll jump to protect you at a moment’s notice.

 Reason 5: Looking for Approval

 Which Dog doesn’t love approval?
 It’s everything they desire when they get something right!
 So you can infer that this is also a training-related habit.

 When potty training, dogs always look for approval every time they listen!
 Be it your soothing voice saying ‘good boy!’ or some other form of affection.

 If your dog is staring at you when pooping, throw in affectionate words or pats.
 Treats like carrots for dogs also work well.

 After all, that’s all they expect from such good pets!
 Your approval will encourage them never to poop on your couch again.

 That pretty much covers all the possible reasons.
 This should explain why your dog is staring at you while pooping.

 How To Make Our Dogs Feel Safe When Pooping?

 Throughout the article, we’ve established that dogs need to feel comfortable and safe pooping.
 Let’s take a look at how we can help:

 - Firstly, avoid making any sudden movements.

 - Try to face them.
 More importantly, please don’t turn your back on them and walk away.

 - Words of reassurance will always soothe them.